INSTALLING A SUPERCHARGER AND INTERCOOLER ON MG MIDGET, AUSTIN HEALEY SPRITE, OR MORRIS MINOR

 Contact us to have your installation tips, photos, and videos posted on this page.

-These instructions apply to the A-series engine as longitudinally mounted in the MG Midget, Austin Healey Sprite and Bugeye Sprite, and—with an alternative intercooler setup to suit its different sheet metal behind the grille—the Morris Minor.
+These instructions apply to the A-series engine as longitudinally mounted in the MG Midget, Austin Healey Sprite, and Bugeye, and the Morris Minor—with an alternative intercooler setup to suit its different sheet metal behind the grille.

-That said, is advisable to convert to a serpentine belt drive before fabricating the front supercharger mount, as performing the final two welds—attaching small ears which bolt to the supercharger’s front mounting tabs—requires checking the alignment of the pulleys.
+That said, it is advisable to convert to a serpentine belt drive before fabricating the front supercharger mount, because the final welds—attaching small ears which bolt to the supercharger’s front mounting tabs—require checking the alignment of the pulleys.

-Once all of the components are in place, the final steps are to swap the shorter serpentine belt for a longer one that will reach the blower’s pulley (60 seconds), switch over to the upgraded fuel delivery line (perhaps 60 minutes), and replace the air cleaner with the snorkels connecting the carburetor to the Audi A4 intercooler and to the Mini Cooper bypass valve circuit (another 60 minutes).
+Once the components are in place, the final steps are: (a) swap the shorter serpentine belt for a longer one that will reach the blower’s pulley (60 seconds); (b) switch over to the upgraded fuel delivery line (60 minutes); and (c) replace the air cleaner with the snorkels connecting the carburetor to the Audi A4 intercooler and the Mini Cooper S bypass valve circuit (another 60 minutes).
 If you wish to install a cool air intake or boost gauge, plan on at least a couple of hours—and more likely a morning—for each task.

 These online instructions will be expanded as photos become available.
 As each section is finished, the corresponding hyperlink below will be enabled.

 install the supercharger & plumb bypass circuit

 install the boost gauge

 install a ‘stealth’ cool air intake